 Commodity Risk - Cash Flow Hedges - The Company uses derivative instruments to protect cash flows from fluctuations caused by volatility in commodity prices for periods of up to twelve months in order to protect gross profit margins from potentially adverse effects of market and price volatility on alcohol sales and purchase commitments where the prices are set at a future date and/or if the contracts specify a floating or index-based price.
 In addition, the Company hedges anticipated sales of alcohol to minimize its exposure to the potentially adverse effects of price volatility.
 These derivatives may be designated and documented as cash flow hedges and effectiveness is evaluated by assessing the probability of the anticipated transactions and regressing commodity futures prices against the Company's purchase and sales prices.
 Ineffectiveness, which is defined as the degree to which the derivative does not offset the underlying exposure, is recognized immediately in cost of goods sold.
-For the years ended December 31, 2022, 2021 and 2020, the Company did not designate any of its derivatives as cash flow hedges.
+For the years ended December 31, 2023, 2022 and 2021, the Company did not designate any of its derivatives as cash flow hedges.

-Commodity Risk - Non-Designated Hedges - The Company uses derivative instruments to lock in prices for certain amounts of corn and alcohols by entering into exchangetraded futures contracts or options for those commodities.
+Commodity Risk - Non-Designated Hedges - The Company uses derivative instruments to lock in prices for certain amounts of corn and alcohols by entering into exchange-traded futures contracts or options for those commodities.
 These derivatives are not designated for hedge accounting treatment.
 The changes in fair value of these contracts are recorded on the balance sheet and recognized immediately in cost of goods sold.
-The Company recognized net gains of \$19,263,000, \$21,619,000 and \$14,780,000 as the change in the fair value of these contracts for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company recognized net losses of \$8,031,000 and net gains of \$19,263,000 and \$21,619,000 as the change in the fair value of these contracts for the years ended December 31, 2023, 2022 and 2021, respectively.